E10

 Safety first: Do not attempt to open the battery pack.
 Damaging the casing can cause fire or chemical exposure.

-- Try a different outlet: Confirm the charger is powered from a working outlet.
+- Try a different outlet: Confirm the charger is powered from a working electrical outlet.

 - Check ambient temperature: Charge only at room temperature (15–25°C).
-If the battery is very cold or hot, let it stabilise before charging.
+If the battery is very cold or hot, allow it to stabilise before charging.

 - Inspect for damage: Look for cracks, swelling, or leakage on the battery casing.
-If any are present, stop using the battery and dispose of it according to local regulations.
+If any of these are present, stop using the battery and dispose of it according to local regulations.

 - Test with another battery (if possible): If another compatible battery charges normally on the same charger, the original pack is defective and must be replaced.